 My current studio is large by comparison to it’s predecessors.
 Whenever I start in a new gaff, I always do some still-life painting.
 I made some small works – tight Realism, not healthy.
 I decided to do something more ambitious and celebratory, setting up an 8 x 4ft canvas.
 Then spent several weeks thinking about it.

 David Cockney was born in front of this canvas – within the sound of Bow bells!
 I started work on the big knob-chop painting without knowing what I was doing.
 A concept often cited by Ian Cavens, a young man from Edinburgh who did print-making at the RCA following studies at Winchester School of Art.
 Meditating in front of the canvas, I arranged my paints in a semi-circle, donned a blind-fold and started work.
-I wanted to know what it is like to not rely on visual feedback.
+I wanted to know what it is like without visual feedback.
 The result? a bit crazy, a bit messy.

 After casting my blind-fold aside the painting gained momentum.
 For inspiration I used three tiny studies and a collection of black and white paintings done at Fentiman Road in 1983.
 When I showed these to our teenage son he said ‘They look like they were done by a psychopath’.
 Which pleased me, even more so when he said he thought they were made recently.